About to head to Norwegian Cruise Lines’ Great Stirrup Cay? Get ready to have a blast.

 One thing that’s great about Great Stirrup Cay is that the land forms coves around the swimming area.
 That reduces the waves and the choppy water and makes things perfect for playing in the water, even for small kids.
 During our visit the open water had a slight chop, but the water near the beach was perfectly flat and calm.

 That said, depending on when you go you may not want to swim much.
-We visited in late November and found the water cool.
+When we visited in late November and found the water cool.
 It was still nice and warm to lay on the beach, but we didn’t do much swimming.

 Ziplining Is a Big Deal